gregives/Twelvety/README.md

 ### Commands

-- Run `npm run serve` to run a development server and live reload
+- Run `npm run serve` to run a development server and live-reload
 - Run `npm run build` to build for production
 - Run `npm run clean` to clean the output folder and Twelvety cache